Wrappable Peregrine Talons

 Usage

 An extension may need to modify or decorate the behavior of a Peregrine talon.
-Third-party code may need to log to an external source when certain events occur, or may need to extend the model returned by the talon when a component calls it.
+For example, third-party code may need to log to an external source when certain events occur or it may need to extend the model returned by the talon when a component calls it.
+To do this, you can wrap Peregrine talons to extend their functionality.

 Wrapper modules